 The standardizer actions can be defined in two forms as

 OFF Tautomers are not taken into account during the search

 GENERIC The generic tautomer - representing all theoretically possible tautomers - of the target is matched with the query structure itself.
 This method is applied in substructure search, full fragment search, duplicate, and superstructure search.

-It is a hybrid tautomer search mode, generic tautomers are compared at substructure and similarity search , while normal canonical tautomers are compared at duplicate search.
-In full fragment search - from version 20.12 to 20.14 - generic tautomers are used, while from version 20.15 normal canonical tautomers are compared.
+It is a hybrid tautomer search mode.
+The query structure is compared to the generic tautomer of target at substructure and similarity search , while normal canonical tautomers are compared at duplicate search.
+In full fragment search from version 20.12 to 20.14 the generic tautomer of the target is used, while from version 20.15 normal canonical tautomers are compared.

 By default, all stereo molecules - independently of the presence or absence of the chiral flag - are regarded as molecules with absolute stereo configuration.

 If you want exclusively molecules with chiral to be handled as absolute (and molecules without chiral flag to be handled as relative) you must set stereoAssumption = RELATIVE in the molecule type definition.

 By default, the specified tetrahedral stereo configuration is required to match in the hit structures.
 In order to ignore the tetrahedral stereo configuration specified in the query structures during the search, the ignoretetrahedralstereo option can be used.

 |JChem PostgreSQl Cartridge||ignoretetrahedralstereo|